Abdallah01win/Portfolio/README.md

 # Portfolio

-My SPA portfolio website was built with Vue.js, Vite, and TailwindCSS.
+My SPA portfolio website, built with Vue.js, Vite, and TailwindCSS.
 It includes a brief introduction to my work experience, the services I provide, and projects I realized as a web developer.

 ## Features